-PCI Scope: How to Define + Reduce It
+PCI Scope: 11 Ways to Define + Reduce the Scope of Your CDE

 To keep cardholder data safe, you must first understand all the aspects of your business that relate to cardholder data security.
 The process of identifying all of these components is known as PCI scoping.